 Although FUE allows physicians to extract grafts from a larger area of the donor region, it also allows for extraction from areas outside the "universal safe zone".
 These hairs may not be not be immune to the effects of genetic hair loss and may be lost over time.
 Specifically, grafts taken from the nape region of the neck or areas close to the scalp vertex may be susceptible to DHT and permanently shed if transplanted to the balding scalp.
 Physicians must be aware of this fact while extracting from a variety of regions in the donor scalp, and thoroughly warn FUE patients of the possibility of non-permanent grafts.

 During FUT procedures, the only portion of the donor region shaved is the area extracted as the scalp strip.
 After the strip is removed, the area is sutured or stapled and the surrounding hair is left long.
 However, during an FUE procedure, a large portion of the donor region is often shaved down for proper graft extraction.
 Although this may not be an issue for some patients, it can cause issues for individuals, like female patients, who need to leave hair in the donor region long.

 Some physicians do offer "Long haired FUE", which eliminates the need for shaving the donor area.
 This advanced technique is more difficult and tedious and only a select few physicians offer this technique.

 The Pros and Cons of FUE Hair Transplant surgery have been discussed by veteran patients and expert physicians a like for many years.
-Today, most patients request follicular unit excision as their procedure of choice and most world renowned surgeons not only offer the procedure, but perform it very well - much better than several years ago.
+Today, most patients request follicular unit extraction as their procedure of choice and most world renowned surgeons not only offer the procedure, but perform it very well - much better than several years ago.